shakfu/pd-chuck/README.md

 Includes an external, `chuck~` with the following features and limitations:

-- Generate and process audio via an embedded chuck engine by running chuck files with global parameters adjusted and controlled in realtime via pd messages.
+- Generate and process audio via an embedded chuck engine running chuck files with global parameters adjusted and controlled in realtime via pd messages.

 - Layer sounds by running multiple chuck files (or `shreds`) concurrently.